What is GST?

 What are the Advantages of Voluntary GST Registration?

-One significant advantage is the business can claim the input tax or the GST paid on its purchases.
+One significant advantage to voluntary GST registration is that the business can claim the input tax or the GST paid on its purchases.
 However, input tax is claimable only if it is attributable to the making of taxable supplies.
 So, if the business is making partially exempt supplies and has both business and non-business activities, then it will not be able to claim all its input tax.
 The costs may outweigh the benefits; so the profile of the suppliers and customers as well as the nature of supplies made must be carefully considered.
 If the customers are not GST registered, the business may be constrained in charging them GST as its customers cannot claim the GST paid.
 Charging GST on such customers could lead to customer attrition.
 Likewise, only when the suppliers are GST registered or if the business is importing its supplies, it will be able to claim the GST paid.
 If the supplies are zero-rated, though there is no impact on the selling price the business will still be able to claim the GST incurred on its purchases if the business is GST registered.

 Are There Exemptions From GST Registration?